‘Fearless Girl’ to leave Wall Street’s ‘Charging Bull’

-NEW YORK (AP) — The “Fearless Girl” statue near Wall Street that has become a global symbol of female can-do business spirit will be moved from her spot facing the “Charging Bull” to a location by the New York Stock Exchange.
+NEW YORK (AP) — New York’s “Fearless Girl” statue that has become a global symbol of female business prowess will be moved from her spot staring down Wall Street’s bronze “Charging Bull” to a new home facing the New York Stock Exchange.

-The ponytailed girl in a windblown dress became an internet sensation last spring when the artwork popped up confronting the famous bull that was a symbol of the American financial resilience in the wake of the 1987 stock market crash.
+Officials announced Thursday that the statue would be moved by the end of the year.

-State Street Global Advisors, the firm that installed the “Fearless Girl” statue in March 2017, said Thursday that it will be moved by the end of the year.
+Hours later, visitors from around the world swirled around the ponytailed girl in a windblown dress that became a tourist magnet last spring when the artwork popped up confronting the famed bull.

-“Fearless Girl” was designed to call attention to a State Street initiative to increase the number of women on corporate boards.
+The 11-foot-tall (3-meter-tall), 7,100-pound behemoth by Italian sculptor Arturo Di Modica had become a symbol of American financial resilience following the 1987 stock market crash.
+Di Modica wanted the girl gone, saying she altered the dynamic of his bull and was no more than what he called “an advertising trick.”

 Most Read Business Stories